GuillaumeElias/Little2DGame/README.md

 #### Now

-This game is a work in progress.
-I'm currenly focusing on the core functionalities and the proper level editing will be done at a later stage.
-Which means the levels present at this point are only there for a testing purpose.
+This game is still very much the start of what could be a proper game.
+Nonetheless, I won't have too much time to work on it in the future so there it is.

 #### Coming up